CharlesIhara/Bioinformatics/Gene-Set-Enrichment-Analysis.md

 the 0h time point serves as a "control" or baseline for comparison, because this represents zero ARID1A expression (tumor cells just prior to ARID1A addback)

 ### GSEA Enrichment Score Plots and Intrepretation
-The following plots compare the enrichment of the Epithelial Mesenchymal Transition (EMT) gene set at various time points.
-EMT is
+- The following plots compare the enrichment of the Epithelial Mesenchymal Transition (EMT) gene set at various time points.
+- EMT is "a biologic process that allows a polarized epithelial cell, which normally interacts with basement membrane via its basal surface, to undergo multiple biochemical changes that enable it to assume a mesenchymal cell phenotype, which includes enhanced migratory capacity, invasiveness, elevated resistance to apoptosis, and greatly increased production of ECM components" (Kalluri & Neilsen, 2003, as cited in Kalluri and Weinberg, 2009).

-EMT has also been linked to the transformation of epithelial cells into primary and metastatic tumors.
+- Not suprisingly, EMT has been linked to the transformation of epithelial cells into primary and metastatic tumors (Kalluri & Neilsen, 2003).

 #### 0h vs REST
 <img width="438" alt="0vsREST" src="https://github.com/user-attachments/assets/664f3519-9383-4966-b057-700a5e1ce8ab">